Hyperbolic embedding of infinite-dimensional convex bodies: Gau ian bounded convex bodies

 where $X$ is the isonormal Gau{\ss}ian process on $\mathcal{H}$ (see \cite{vitale2001intrinsic}).
 This definition of Steiner point is understood in the sense that it is uniquely determined by

 for every vector $v\in V$ (see Section \ref{sec-4.A} and Section \ref{sec-4.B} for discussions on the convergence of this expectation).
 For finite-dimensional convex bodies in $\mathcal{H}$, this definition is the same as the original definition introduced in \cite{grunbaum1967convex}.
+Moreover, we will later see that the Steiner point $\mathrm{Stein}(K)$ is exactly the barycenter of $K$ with respect to the probability supported on the extremal points $\mathrm{Ext}(K)$ and inherited from the isonormal Gau{\ss}ian process $(X_v)_{v\in\mathcal{H}}$ (see Proposition \ref{prop_choquet}).

 In the context of a Hilbert space $\mathcal{H}$, the Hausdorff distance between two convex bodies $K,K'\subset \mathcal{H}$ is given by $d_\mathrm{Haus}(K,K')=\|h_K-h_{K'}\|_{L^\infty(B_{\mathcal{H}})}$, where $B_\mathcal{H}$ is the closed unit ball in $\mathcal{H}$.
 But this distance function is insufficient for describing the behaviours of GB convex bodies: the Steiner point is not continuous with respect to the Hausdorff distance \cite{vitale1985steiner} and neither are intrinsic volumes (a unit ball of radius $r$ always has infinite intrinsic volumes even when $r\to 0$, while $\{0\}$ is GB with $V_k(\{0\})=0$ for all $k\geq 1$).